cherrisimo/oekolopoly-rl/README.md

 train        | logs              | rl-baselines3-zoo/train.py
 enjoy        | rl-trained-agents | rl-baselines3-zoo/enjoy.py
 benchmark    | rl-trained-agents | rl-baselines3-zoo/benchmark.md or logs/benchmark/benchmark.md

+## Manual evaluation of agents

+The contents of folder [eval](https://github.com/cherrisimo/oekolopoly-rl/blob/main/eval) must be copied to the the `rl-baselines3-zoo` directory.
+In the command prompt navigate to the `rl-baselines3-zoo` directory and start the evaluation program using `python play.py`.

 ## Optional requirements